 IRA owners may convert a traditional IRA to a Roth IRA under certain circumstances without any penalties.

-Please note that Form 1099-R combines all IRA distributions in 2019 (with the same distribution code in box 7) attributable to a single mutual fund, including each Roth IRA conversion and any recharacterizations.
+Please note that Form 1099-R combines all IRA distributions in 2019 attributable to a single mutual fund, including each Roth IRA conversion and any recharacterizations.
 In order to prepare your taxes, you will need to know what portion of that combined total represented each transaction.
 For a more detailed summary of your IRA account activity, please refer to your 2019 year-end account statement.
-If you need a copy of your 2019 year-end statement, please call the Shareholder Service Center at 800 523-1918, weekdays between 8:30am and 6:00pm Eastern time.
+If you need a copy of your 2019 year-end statement, please call the Shareholder Service Center at 800 523-1918 weekdays 8:30am through 6:00pm Eastern time.

 For more help with Roth IRA conversions, please see IRS instructions for Form 8606.